druglogics/ags-paper/docs/index.md

 :::{.green-box}
 - Symmetricity (Ensemble-wise): $AUC_{\beta \rightarrow +\infty} + AUC_{\beta \rightarrow -\infty} \approx 1$
 - Random models perform worse than calibrated ones
-- There is are $\beta$ values that can boost the predictive performance of the combined synergy classifier but no $w$ weight in the model-wise case
+- There are $\beta$ values that can boost the predictive performance of the combined synergy classifier but no $w$ weight in the model-wise case
 :::

 ## Calibrated vs Random (Bliss) {-}